[ Printer Friendly Version ] [ Report Abuse ]

 "Oh fuck!
 Potter!
 The tape recorder!
 We dropped it!"
 I yelled, hoping my voice wasn't lost to the distance or the wind.
 I yanked my broom to a stop.
 "We need it for the plan!"

 Potter wheeled around, eyes wide with alarm, but already I was yanking my broom around and zooming towards the ground.

 "Bennett!"
 I heard him call.
-"What are you doing?
+"Forget the plan what are you doing?
 You're supposed to move away from the crazy psychopathic killer, not towards him Jesus."

 Henchman No. 1 had kicked off the ground and was flying directly at me, now, and that was when I dimly realized that this may not have been one of my best ideas.
-Teeth bared, wand outstretched, he was flying at tremendous speed and making it clear he wasn't about to stop.
+Teeth bared, wand outstretched, he zoomed towards me at tremendous speed, making it clear he wasn't about to stop.
 We were going to collide, I realized, stomach dropping.
 We were going to crash and

-I rolled over in a perfect imitation of a Sloths Grip Roll, and the world promptly turned upside down, becoming a blur of green and white and brown just as the henchman zipped over me, his boots barely grazing my fingers.
+I rolled over in a perfect Sloths Grip Roll, and the world promptly turned upside down, becoming a blur of green and white and brown just as the henchman zipped over me, his boots barely grazing my fingers.

 I summoned all my core strength to pull myself right way up, pointed my broom downwards, and snatched the tape recorder off the pristine spring grass with ease.

 The Henchman, meanwhile, had jolted to a stop mid-air, obviously confused as to how a fifteen-year-old girl had just vanished into thin air.
 I wasted no time, wrenching my broom to the right and towards Potter, who was waiting, looking vaguely amazed, at the exit.